singit12/Business-card/README.md

 # Designing of a business card using Reactjs, HTML, CSS
 Demonstrates front-end development skills with a focus on creating an elegant and functional card that adapts well to various screen sizes.

+# Contributions:

+Developed the card layout and styling using React.js components, ensuring a clean and user-friendly interface.
+Applied CSS for responsive design, enhancing the card's appearance across different devices.

-Designed using Scrimba and bundled using Webpack in VS Code
+Designed using Scrimba and bundled using Webpack in VS Code.

 # Getting Started
 Install the dependencies and run the project in watch mode